 L[i] to the input value

 Here are the I/O tables for some basic lists.

 (`a; 123.45; 1b)

 The codomains of the first two examples are collection of atoms.
 The last example has a codomain comprised of lists.

-A list not only acts like a map, it is a monadic map whose notation is the same as function application.
+A list not only acts like a map, it is a unary map whose notation is the same as function application.
 This is a useful way of looking at things.
 We shall see in Chapter 4 that a nested list can be viewed as a multivalent map.

 From the perspective of lists as maps, the fact that indexing outside the bounds of a list returns a null means the map is implicitly extended to the domain of all integers with null output value outside the list proper.

 Data complexity is built by using lists as items of lists.

 Now that we’re comfortable with simple lists, we return to general lists.
 Nested lists have item(s) that are themselves lists.
 The number of levels of nesting for a list is called its depth.
 Informally, the depth measures how much repeated indexing is necessary to arrive at only atoms.
 Atoms have depth 0 and simple lists have depth 1.